Messing about on the river

 We’ll be watching his progress with interest and I hope he succeeds.

-Over 60 had registered, representing each of the four main parties - Conservative, Labour, Lib Dem, and Reform.
+Over 60 had registered, each one working for an MP from one of the four main parties - Conservative, Labour, Lib Dem, and Reform.

 Several MPs had registered as well but the most prominent was a latecomer, Reform’s Lee Anderson.